by Axel Clauberg, Deutsche Telekom, TIP Chairman

-TIP at MWC 2018: New Trial Deployments, Project Groups, and a Growing Ecosystem
+TIP at MWC 2018: New Trial Deployments, Project Groups, Growing Ecosystem

 At Mobile World Congress (MWC), the Telecom Infra Project (TIP) is showcasing progress across numerous project groups working to design, build, trial, and deploy new technologies that will help operators build faster, more affordable, and more resilient networks.